samliu/rplidar_3d/README.md

 ## Hermetic Build using Bazel

-Unfortuantely the RPLidar SDK build process used makefiles and I hate them.
+Unfortunately the RPLidar SDK build process used makefiles and I hate them.
 So I re-implemented the entire build using Google's awesome Bazel library.
 In doing so I identified some random things (e.g circular dependencies, C99 mixed with C++ libraries, etc).
 It was nice to get all that untangled; now if you want to